po1sigala/live/01-Class-Content/17-NoSQL/01-Activities/05-Ins-Sorting-In-Mongo/README.md

 * NOTE: Remember to add `.pretty()` afterwards so the results are readable!

 * Create a new db named `zoo` and insert at least 5 animals with the following attributes:

-  * `numLegs` an integer that points to the number of legs.
+  * `numLegs` - a integer that points to the number of legs.

-  * `class` as string that points to the animal's class ("reptile", "mammal" etc).
+  * `class` - a string that points to the animal's class ("reptile", "mammal" etc).

-  * `weight` an integer that points to the animals weight.
+  * `weight` - a integer that points to the animals weight.

-  * `name` a string that points to the animal's name.
+  * `name` - a string that points to the animal's name.

 * Example: